 The Church of All Saints, a large, ironstone building, dates from the 13th century.
 It has a crossing steeple and a high spire with large broaches on which are tiny pinnacles.
 Additions were made to the church two centuries later and it has a complete collegiate chancel with its original seating and screens still intact.
 The ironwork on the west door is that of Thomas of Leighton and the Kempe windows are very fine.
 There are medieval graffiti on piers and walls, the Early English font is cauldron shaped, and on the lectern is a finely carved wooden eagle of the 14th century.

-In Linslade, close to the canal, will be found St Mary's Church, of yellow limestone and ironĀstone, with its early-12th-century nave masonry and its unmoulded chancel arch.
+In Linslade, close to the canal, will be found St Mary's Church, of yellow limestone and ironstone, with its early-12th-century nave masonry and its unmoulded chancel arch.
 The west tower is 15th-century and the chancel 16th century.
 The nave is embattled and there are no aisles.
 The circular font of the 12th century has a band of scrolls and beasts and there are the remains of a 15th-century screen.

 East of the church is Manor Farmhouse, an interesting l8th-century building of vitreous and red brick, its centre bay flanked by giant pilasters.

-Nearby towns: Dunstable, Luton, Aylesbury, Milton Keynes
+Nearby towns: Aylesbury, Dunstable, Luton, Milton Keynes, Tring

 Nearby villages: Billington, Great Brickhill, Stanbridge, Stock Hammond, Wing